 - Ubiquitous Encryption and Lawful Government Access

 As recommendations mature, EWI leads the preparation of reports detailing and supporting the conclusions.
 The latest report, Cyber Insurance and Systemic Market Risk, was released in June 2019.
 This report provides an analytical framework to better understand and address the systemic nature of cyber risk and the challenges it presents to the growing cyber insurance market.
 The report emphasizes the role of the insurance industry, risk management firms and governments as drivers for robust cyber standards, resiliency, and security, through a set of proposed policy recommendations.
-In February 2019, the program published its latest report, Smart and Safe: Risk Reduction in Tomorrow’s Cities.
+In February 2019, the program published, Smart and Safe: Risk Reduction in Tomorrow’s Cities.
 This guide is geared toward city executives and policymakers, to raise awareness and offer recommendations on the key issues and challenges associated with deploying smart technologies and the Internet of Things in urban environments.
 In February 2018 at the Munich Security Conference, the program released Encryption Policy in Democratic Regimes: Finding Convergent Paths and Balanced Solutions.
 This report recommends ways to balance the legitimate needs of law enforcement with cybersecurity and privacy.
 In 2016 the program published Purchasing Secure ICT Products and Services: A Buyers Guide which offered a structure for conversations between ICT buyers and suppliers, enabling governments and organizations to manage the risks they face from cybersecurity vulnerabilities in the commercial products and services they use.

 A non-governmental body, the GCSC complements other global initiatives such as the work of the United Nations Group of Governmental Experts.
 In 2017, the Commission released a “Call to Protect the Public Core of the Internet” and a "Call to Protect the Electoral Infrastructure."
 In 2018, the Commission released a Norm Package that contains six new norms including: